Mid Mountains Legal Blog

 Anthony Steel

-A life estate (often referred to as a life interest) is a term used to describe a type of “ownership” or use of property (or other assets) for the duration of a person’s life.
-The general concept is that the home is held for the benefit of another person (called a life tenant) to live in for their lifetime subject to certain conditions (including that the beneficiary to the life estate is not entitled to sell, gift or bequeath the property to another person).
+A life estate (or life interest) is a type of “ownership” or use of property (or other assets) for the duration of a person’s life.
+The general concept is that the home is held for the benefit of another person (a life tenant) to live in for their lifetime subject to certain conditions (including that the life tenant is not entitled to sell, gift or bequeath the property to another person).

 When are life estates used?